Chakrian

-Chakrian is a village in union council of Langay (near Mangowall) in Gujrat District of Pakistan.
+Chakrian is a village in union council Langay (near Mangowall) in Gujrat District of Pakistan.

 Demographics

 The village has a population of around 5000.
 It is situated 23 kilometers west of the city of Gujrat.
-It is one of the very backward villages of Gujrat where electricity came in late '80s.
+It is one of the very backward villages of Gujrat where electricity came in the late 1980s.

 History

-The village was named after the influential Sardar Chakar Singhan, a Sikh Sardar.
+The village was named after Sardar Chakar Singhan, a Sikh chieftain.
 In the 17th century, the Sufi saint Shah Sharif converted the residents of the village to Islam.

 Sports

-Volleyball, Cricket, Kabaddi and Badminton are popular sports.
+Volleyball, cricket, Kabaddi and badminton are popular sports.

 Facilities

-After a long phase of darkness, the village of Chakrian offers gas, electricity, Internet and 3G/4G wireless communications now.
+After a long wait, Chakrian now has access to gas, electricity, Internet and 3G/4G wireless communications.

 Education

-The five schools in Chakrian are:
+The four schools in Chakrian are: